theFairdon/BLRS/README.md

-Following these guidelines will ensure that Spotheld remains a useful and valuable tool for restaurant owners and entrepreneurs.
+Following these guidelines will ensure that ARareAi remains a useful and valuable tool for restaurant owners and entrepreneurs.

-This version guide incorporates how to contribute to my project, Spotheld, with the necessary information for users, contributors, and the project owner.
+This version guide incorporates how to contribute to my project, ARareAi, with the necessary information for users, contributors, and the project owner.
 If you need further adjustments, let me know!